ftarolli/NukiBridgeAddon/README.md

 # NukiBridgeAddon
-The addon version of the simple [Nuki Bridge](https://nuki.io/en/bridge/) implementation using asyncio developed by [Dauden1184](https://github.com/dauden1184/RaspiNukiBridge).
+The add-on version of the simple [Nuki Bridge](https://nuki.io/en/bridge/) implementation using asyncio developed by [Dauden1184](https://github.com/dauden1184/RaspiNukiBridge).

 Minimal implementation of the Nuki Bridge protocols in python (both HTTP and BLE).
 Right now **pairing**, **lock**, **unlock**, **unlatch** and HTTP callbacks are implemented, it works fine with the [Homeassistant Nuki integration](https://www.home-assistant.io/integrations/nuki/) and the [hass_nuki_ng integration](https://github.com/kvj/hass_nuki_ng).

 Refer to [Dauden1184](https://github.com/dauden1184/RaspiNukiBridge) for further code information.

-# Home Assistant addon installation
+# Home Assistant add-on installation

 1. Copy the repository files into local ADDON folder.
 2. Open the Home Assistant frontend and go to "Configuration"